derekwin/OneInfer/readme.md

 # OneInfer
 Inference model all in one.

-OneInfer is a command-line tool to manage and serve various types of machine learning models, providing seamless integration for local and remote model management.
-It supports downloading models from Hugging Face, ModelScope, and local files, as well as serving models using the `llama.cpp` backend.
+OneInfer is a command-line tool to manage and serve various types of machine learning models, providing seamless integration for both local and remote model management.
+It supports downloading models from platforms like Hugging Face, ModelScope, and local files, and serves models using the `llama.cpp` backend.

+## Difference from Ollama

+Compared to Ollama, OneInfer offers more flexibility and choices:

+1. **Broader model platform support**: OneInfer supports downloading models from multiple platforms, including Hugging Face and ModelScope, whereas Ollama is limited to its platform.
+2. **Support for diverse inference backends**: OneInfer will support various inference backends, not only for language models but also for visual models and other non-LLM models, providing users with more options and freedom.

+With OneInfer, users can enjoy the convenience of portable local deployment while benefiting from more platform and model choices, offering a richer and more flexible experience.

 ## Roadmap
 - [x] Ollama-like model management